home-assistant/architecture/adr/0008-code-owners.md

 ## Consequences

-This ADR may negative result in the following:
+This ADR may negatively result in the following:

 - Requiring code ownership may lead to fewer contributions.
 - Requiring code ownership may lead to new code owners, that don't take up on that ownership.